 - If you are flying to Asturias airport-Ranon (OVD), there’s a regular shuttle bus service to Oviedo city centre.
 Departures are once per every hour.
 Travel time is 45 min and a single ticket costs approx 8,00 €.

 - If you are flying to another airport (Santander-SDR, Bilbao-BIO or Valladolid-VLL), there are good bus connections to Oviedo from those cities.
 For timetables and reservations, go to www.alsa.es.
 You can also book your bus tickets in advance with us, upon request.
+You can also arrive into Santander or Bilbao by ferry from the UK or to Bilbao from Ireland with Brittany Ferries.

 - Direct taxi transfers can be booked in advance as well.
 Prices on request, depending on the size of the group.